sfreiberg/ssl/README.md

 ## Releases

-Binary releases for common platforms are available on the Github releases tab.
+Binary releases for common platforms are available on the Github [releases](https://github.com/sfreiberg/ssl/releases) page.

 ## Example